Doctoral Student Seminar Rules

 - An exception can be taken for the following reasons:

 - It is your last year of your doctoral study.
-In this case, your PhD defense talk will be considered the seminar
+In this case, your PhD defense talk will be considered the seminar.
+In this case, please sign up for the seminar in the semester your defense takes place, e.g. winter semester (October to February) or summer semester (February to July)

-- If you actually gave a talk in English (!) either in the Czech Republic or abroad about your project at an INTERNATIONAL CONFERENCE (!).
+- If you actually gave a talk in English in Czechia or abroad about your project at an INTERNATIONAL CONFERENCE.
 In this case you will be asked to provide evidence of the talk in terms of an abstract, conference name, place and date.
 No evidence, no exception.
 POSTERS DO NOT COUNT.
-We advise to check in time with Hassan Hashimi if your presentation fulfills the requirement (not every local meeting in English counts, it must be an international conference).
+TALKS WITHOUT EVIDENCE (ABSTRACT BOOK ENTRY, LETTER FROM ORGANIZER) ALSO DO NOT COUINT.

-- presentations for other departments of the University that are not Department of molecular biology and genetics
+- Presentations for other departments of the University that are not KMG

 Just a few notes about the rules.
 If did do presentation at a conference in English, yes you did fulfill the requirement.
 But, you are still welcome to present here for the reasons I gave in the preamble.

-- This is a challenging task but it has been accomplished
+d.
+This is a challenging task, but it has been accomplished

 Disclaimers about the seminars: